Inflectra/spira-documentation/docs/Spira-User-Manual/Inflectra-Ai-In-Spira.md

     - Requirement list page (hierarchical)
     - Requirement list page (sortable)

+- **Dashboards**: Inflectra.ai can generate content from user input on the My Page, and it is only accessible to users with the System Admin permission.
+This content can be used to create new artifacts.
+    - My Page (for System Administrators only)

 ### Tagging AI generated content
 Any new artifact created by Inflectra.ai will have the tag "ai-generated" added to it automatically.